 The treatment for breast cancer in men depends on how far the cancer has spread.

 - surgery to remove the affected breast tissue and nipple (mastectomy) and some of the glands in your armpit

 - radiotherapy – where radiation is used to kill cancer cells

-- chemotherapy – where medication is used to kill cancer cells
+- chemotherapy – where cancer medicine is used to kill cancer cells

 - other medicines that help stop breast cancer growing – including tamoxifen and trastuzumab (Herceptin)

-Many men have surgery followed by one or more of the other treatments.
+Many men have surgery followed by 1 or more of the other treatments.
 This can help stop the cancer coming back in the future.

 Read more about treatments for breast cancer in men.

 Outlook for breast cancer in men

 The outlook for breast cancer in men varies depending on how far it has spread by the time it's diagnosed.

 It may be possible to cure breast cancer if it's found early.